If you or your employer want to discuss ending your employment on agreed terms, the best approach is to have a protected conversation.

 Ask your employer to confirm the proposal in writing.
 This could be a draft settlement agreement or simply a letter or email.
 This will help you to clarify what is being offered.

-At the meeting, you could propose a settlement agreement yourself or you could ask your employer to make an offer.
+You could propose a settlement agreement at the meeting or ask your employer to make an offer.

 Although the most important aspect of a settlement agreement is usually the financial amount, you should consider non-monetary aspects such as: